yesodweb/yesodweb.com-content/blog/2013/10/core-flaw-pipes-conduit.md

 termination on the consuming side, but does have it on the producing side.

-I've held off on commenting on these limitations in pipes previosly, since until now pipes has not provided any form of solution for many of the problems I'm going to raise.
+I've held off on commenting on these limitations in pipes previosly, since until recently pipes has not provided any form of solution for many of the problems I'm going to raise.
 With the advent of pipes-bytestring, pipes-parse, and pipes-safe, there's enough of a solution available to make a meaningful analysis.
 After looking at these solutions, my conclusion is: